-Kindergarten

-Grammar

-Dialectic

-Rhetoric

-15 minutes

-60 minutes

-60-120 minutes
+- 60 minutes - 60-120 minutes

 Teachers may occasionally exceed the daily guidelines for special projects.

 Parent Tips:

 - Set a positive tone. - Provide a study area with few distractions and good lighting. - Provide a specific time for homework. - Call the teacher if your child is having difficulty with an assignment. - Watch for signs that your child is struggling with a particular subject matter and let the teacher know. - Provide daily assistance with memory work.